lhpqaq/pyannote-ggml/docs/context_segmentation_cuda_bottleneck_summary.md

 - segmentation time reduced from ~4.7s to ~1.0s (representative T4 results)

+## 6.3.
+What "correctness" means in this work

+There are multiple notions of correctness relevant to GPU kernel optimization:

+- Bitwise identical logits: generally unrealistic once arithmetic order changes due to parallelism.
+- Logits agreement within tolerance: practical and measurable.
+- Downstream diarization equivalence (DER/RTTM): the product metric, but sensitive to thresholding and non-local effects.

+In this work, the primary kernel-level validation was logits comparison (max/mean abs diff and argmax agreement), followed by downstream sanity checks.

 ### 6.2.
 Correctness validation approach

 Avoid using RTTM/DER alone to validate kernel equivalence because post-processing can amplify small numerical differences.